 My broad expertise is in the drama of Shakespeare and his contemporaries, in both the early modern period and in later print and performance history.

+I have a particular interest in the dividing line between 'Shakespeare' and 'not-Shakespeare' and the ways in which 'Shakespeare' is constructed and defined to meet particular needs.
 Specific areas of expertise include: collaborative and disputed authorship (especially the 'Shakespeare Apocrypha'); book and editing history; contemporary performance and screen adaptations; digital Shakespeare.

 I speak regularly at theatres and societies around the region and nationally, and participate in a range of outreach activities including theatre programmes, websites, theatre review archives and events.

 Before beginning my PhD I worked at the CAPITAL (Creativity and Performance in Teaching and Learning) Centre at the University of Warwick, which instilled in me a lifelong passion for teaching.
 At… read more

 My current research is split between projects on Shakespeare and his contemporaries in modern performance, and editing projects that build on my earlier work in Shakespearean book history and… read more

 I welcome PhD candidates in any area of Shakespeare and early modern drama, particularly the following:

 - Contemporary stage and screen performance, including live-streaming